 Kayak rentals include kayak, paddle, seatback, life jacket, invasive species permit and parking for one vehicle.

-For your safety, please dress appropriately for paddling in all weather conditions.
 Wearing a personal flotation device (PFD) is mandatory.

 When making your reservation please indicate the number of boats in your party.
 Additional information will be sent out to all registered persons.